trailofbits/algo/README.md

 ### Why aren't you using Tor?

 The goal of this project is not to provide anonymity, but to ensure confidentiality of network traffic while traveling.
-Tor introduces new risks that are unsuitable for algo's intended usesrs.
+Tor introduces new risks that are unsuitable for algo's intended users.
 Namely, with algo, users are in control over the gateway routing their traffic.
 With Tor, users are at the mercy of [actively](https://www.securityweek2016.tu-darmstadt.de/fileadmin/user_upload/Group_securityweek2016/pets2016/10_honions-sanatinia.pdf) [malicious](https://chloe.re/2015/06/20/a-month-with-badonions/) [exit](https://community.fireeye.com/people/archit.mehta/blog/2014/11/18/onionduke-apt-malware-distributed-via-malicious-tor-exit-node) [nodes](https://www.wired.com/2010/06/wikileaks-documents/).